2 acquitted, jury hung on 2 more in Whitmer kidnap plot

 In his closing argument on April 1, Assistant U.S. Attorney Nils Kessler said Croft wanted to test the explosive as a possible weapon to use against Whitmer’s security team.
 He quoted him as saying the pennies would be so hot they could go “right through your skin.”

-The trial now has covered 20 days since March 8, including jury selection, evidence, final arguments and jury deliberations.
+The trial covered 20 days since March 8, including jury selection, evidence, final arguments and jury deliberations.

 Prosecutors offered testimony from undercover agents, a crucial informant and two men who pleaded guilty to the plot.
 Jurors also read and heard secretly recorded conversations, violent social media posts and chat messages.